pravinsingh/raven/README.md

 ```

 ### Using Raven as a REST API
-If you want to use Raven at a place other than Lambda functions (e.g. from Azure, or from a custom app), you can put a Lambda function
+If you want to use Raven at a place other than Lambda functions (*e.g.* from Azure, or from a custom app), you can put a Lambda function
 (providing a wrapper around the Raven module) behind an API Gateway and expose it as a REST API.
 The API can accept all the details of the
-email as a json object in the message body, e.g.:
+email as a json object in the message body, *e.g.*:
 ```json
 {
   "sender" : "noreply@example.com",